MooersLab/MooersLab/README.md

 - [jupyternbclassicpymolpysnipsplus](https://github.com/MooersLab/jupyternbclassicpymolpysnipsplus)

 PyMOL Python snippets for use with the elyra-snippets extension and with PyMOL.
-This snippets can be retrieved with tags in the elyra-snippet GUI.
+These snippets can be retrieved with tags in the elyra-snippet GUI.

 - [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips)
 - [taggedpymolpysnipspymolpysnipsplus](https://github.com/MooersLab/taggedpymolpysnipspymolpysnipsplus)